divio/aldryn-newsblog/docs/reference/index.rst

 Management Commands
 *******************

-The management command: ``rebuild_article_search_data`` can be used to index all articles for searching.
-It can accept a switch ``--language`` or the short-hand ``-l`` to specify the translations to index.
+The management command: ``rebuild_article_search_data`` can be used to update the search_data in all articles for searching.
+It can accept a switch ``--language`` or the short-hand ``-l`` to specify the translations to process.
 If this switch is not provided, all translations are indexed by default.

 *******